Litfest 2017 impressions

 Sunday hotseat with Drinks Theatre Caro Feely in conversation with the charming and amusing Tomas Clancy, wine correspondent of the Sunday Business Post.
 Tomas rolled out great humour and some fantastic confidence boosters like asking us to imagine where Chateau Feely would be in 300 years, the history of the estate Chateau Lynch Bages whose 2004 (restaurant price estimated at around 800 euro) Tomas showed as a comparative tasting to Feely Grace (stood up rather well according to Tomas and members of the audience TG).

 Litfest was not merely food and drink – gift shopping Sunday afternoon in the Big Shed I found organic lip balm that my ‘tough to impress’ daughters said was the best they have ever had.
 I also caught Christian Puglisi – proprietor of the first Michelin star restaurant to be certified organic Relae – presented his thinking on food provenance and responsibility.
 We are what we eat and how we eat it.
-Another post to follow on his story.
+See Caro Feely’s post on Christian Puglisi’s inspiring story.

 The last panel session included Christian, Darina Allen, Joanna Blythman, Rory O’Connell, Ellie Kiysombe and Severine Von Tsharner Fleming and offered a perfect closing for a Litfest themed responsibility:

 - Ellie Kiysombe said ‘Food is Medicine’.
 When we eat good food it heals us.
 Her story and poem of gratitude to Darina Allen and the Ballymaloe Cookery School for the opportunity to escape a refugee centre and to heal herself through a place on the Cookery School 12 week course were moving and strong